At the time of our last full, published article, 20 of the 64 plumbing

 larger than the variation on smaller installation jobs.
 For the plumbing

-work involved in a modest bathroom remodeling job, for example, you might
+work involved in a modest bathroom remodeling project, for example, you

-of that difference is well worth spending a few hours to get multiple bids.
+a fraction of that difference is well worth spending a few hours to get

 If a job is large (and especially if you are unsure about whether you need